tdongsi/tdongsi.github.io/source/_posts/Vertica/2015-12-09-set-up-two-node-vertica-sandbox-vms-on-mac.markdown

 In this blog post, I looked into setting up a Vertica cluster of **three** VM nodes on Mac, so that my Vertica sandbox is similar to production system, and I can run DDL scripts directly for test setup without modifications.
 Three-node cluster is fortunately also the limit of the free Vertica Community Edition.

+### Using Vertica VM from HPE support

+1. Download Vertica VM from [HPE support website](https://my.vertica.com/download/vertica/community-edition/).
+1. Start up the Vertica VM in VMWare Fusion.
+Make sure the VM can connect to Internet.
+   1. Username: dbadmin.
+Password: password.
+Root password: password.
+From [here](https://my.vertica.com/docs/7.1.x/HTML/Content/Authoring/GettingStartedGuide/DownloadingAndStartingVM/DownloadingAndStartingVM.htm)
+1. Change the hostname to the shorter name
+1. Turn off
+1. Clone in VMWare Fusion.
+Full Clone.
+1. Start up 3 machines.
+1. Change the hostname of the two clones into something different: e.g., vertica72b and vertica72c.
+1. Make sure all 3 nodes can be connected to Internet, having some IP address.
+1. Obtain the IP addresses for each node (ip addr).

 ## Installing new Vertica

 Download CentOS box from [osboxes.org](http://www.osboxes.org/).
 I used CentOS 6.